 Online diploma programs are available in electronics technology, but hybrid program options are more common due to the hands-on nature of the field.
 Hybrid programs combine online coursework with occasional sessions on campus, where students can practice electronics concepts under the supervision of instructors.
-Courses cover topics on circuits, transmission lines, industrial electronics and programming.
+Courses cover circuits, transmission lines, industrial electronics and programming.
 Graduates of these programs may seek entry-level work as electronic technicians in industries as wide ranging as healthcare and mobile technology.
 Some online programs prepare students for Electronics Technicians Association, International (ETA-I) certification.

 Related Program Options

 Those who are looking to receive a degree in this field may enroll in an associate's degree program in electronics technology.
 There are also a number of related diploma programs focused on similar technical occupations, which can often be taken online.
 Some of these subjects include:

 - Appliance repair

 - Computer support

 Overview of Online Electronics Technician Diploma Programs